Harvard Divinity School

 --Letter, John Carver Palfrey, age 15, to his Father, 1848

-After a few months living in Divinity Hall with his students, Palfrey decided to build a home in Cambridge for his family.
-He bought twelve acres north of the college from Edward Everett, borrowed money from his father-in-law, and built Hazelwood.
-This house still stands, now on Hammond Street, and is called Palfrey House.
-The current streets in this area named Hammond, Gorham, and Carver are all family names.
-(One can only imagine what the landscape looked like then; for most of the 19th century, there were no buildings between his house and Divinity Hall.)
+After a few months living in Divinity Hall with his students, Palfrey bought twelve acres north of the college from Edward Everett, borrowed money from his father-in-law, and built Hazelwood as a family home.
+This house still stands, now on Hammond Street, and is now called Palfrey House.
+The streets in this area have Palfrey family names -- Hammond, Gorham, and Carver.

 The family and two servants moved here in October 1831, shortly after the birth of son Francis (Frank).
-Except for the early 1840s and during the Civil War, this was the Palfrey home until 1916, when Harvard acquired the property.
+Hazelwood was the Palfrey home until 1916, when Harvard acquired the property.
+In 2003, Harvard relocated and restored the home.